m-holton/match_samples/README.md

 ## Input File Format
-inputdata must be a tab separated file such as a .tsv.
+metadata must be a metadata object (tab separated file such as a .tsv).
 The top column contains the metadata catagories and the left most row contains the sample ids.

 keep, control, and case should all contain sqlite statement that can be used in a WHERE statement.
 Statements on different lines are joined by an AND.